-Inspired by my friend’s post this is how we built our dividend portfolio…and how you can too!
+Inspired by another post this is how we built our dividend portfolio.

 - I own a few low-cost Exchange Traded Funds (ETFs); these funds provide diversification and near-market returns.
 Dividends are great but never a guarantee!